mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 16.md

 ---
+updated: 2025-11-04T21:17:10+13:00
+created: 2025-10-29T16:36:40+13:00
+---
+ ---
 title: "16: Hell of a Ride"
-description: The party call on Glasya to bring back Helwyn and a deal is struck.
-They travel to Gehenna and reunite with Helwyn, then set off against the clock and Glasya to get Helwyn's soul back and bring her home.
-Glasya gets to Martyn and convinces him to use his power once more.
+description: With the rest of the party down, Arran calls on Glasya to bring back Helwyn and a deal is struck.
+The party travels to Gehenna and reunite with Helwyn, then set off against the clock and Glasya to get Helwyn's soul back and bring her home.
+Glasya gets to Martyn and tricks him into using his power once more.
 aliases:
   -
 session-no: 16